Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby Open Clusters: Methods

 Five of the fifteen open clusters have a few subgiants (SG) and red giants branch (RGB) stars.
 Alessi 9 has one SG or RGB with no \texttt{mass\_flame}, NGC 2516 has five RGBs of which one has \texttt{mass\_flame}, NGC 2632 has seven SGs of which six have \texttt{mass\_flame}, NGC 3532 has six RGBs of which three have \texttt{mass\_flame}, and NGC 6475 has one SG or RGB with no \texttt{mass\_flame}.
 In the case of NGC 2632, their spline-based masses are very close to the {\it Gaia} \texttt{mass\_flame} ones, but in other clusters some significant differences were found, with the spline-based mass being larger.
 In all these SG and RGB cases, the spline-based mass was used on the mass segregation calculations, since their order by mass is not altered significantly.
-On the other hand, for the IMF slope, these stars are omitted to avoid the bias their overestimated spline-based masses may introduce at the extreme right side of the IMF.
+On the other hand, for the PDMF slope, these stars are omitted to avoid the bias their overestimated spline-based masses may introduce at the extreme right side of the PDMF.
+In this investigation, our focus is to extend the PDMF towards low mass values.